Stealth wallpaper

-In 2012, The Register reported that a commercial wallpaper had been developed by Institut Polytechnique Grenoble and the Centre Technique du Papier with planned sale in 2013.
+In 2012, The Register reported that a commercial wallpaper had been developed by Grenoble Institute of Technology and the Centre Technique du Papier with planned sale in 2013.
 This wallpaper blocks three selected Wi-Fi frequencies.
 Nevertheless, it does allow GSM and 4G signals to pass through the network, therefore allowing cell phone use to remain unaffected by the wallpaper.